Company Secretary Course Highlights

 ---|---|---|

-SIP or Student Introduction Programme | Students need to pursue this training within 6 months after applying for the CS executive program, to be eligible to sit for the exams for both modules. | 7 days |
+SIP or Student Introduction Programme | Students must pursue this training within 6 months after applying for the CS executive program to be eligible to sit for the exams for both modules. | 7 days |

-EDP or Executive Development Programme | This training course is the most pursued among all, which the students can get into after coming through the CS training program before the 15 months of training. | 8 days |
+EDP or Executive Development Programme | This training course is the most pursued among all, which the students can enter after the CS training program before the 15 months of training. | 8 days |

-Compulsory Computer Training Programme | All the students have to pursue this course to be eligible for the CS executive program. | 70 hours |
+Compulsory Computer Training Programme | All students must pursue this course to be eligible for the CS executive program. | 70 hours |

-PDP or Professional Development Programme | Candidates have to pursue this training course for a period of 15 months of training. | 25 hours |
+PDP or Professional Development Programme | Candidates must pursue this training course for 15 months. | 25 hours |

-Specialized Agency Training | Students can pursue this course after completing EDP or SIP or passing the professional program, and by completing the 15 months of training. | 15 days |
+Specialized Agency Training | Students can pursue this course after completing EDP or SIP or passing the professional program and completing the 15 months of training. | 15 days |

 MSOP or Management Skills Orientation Programme | This training course can be pursued if the student has been partially or fully exempted from training and has registered the documents needed to fulfill the regulation of 1982. | 15 days |

-Professional or Management Training | Candidates can pursue this course with the completion of the CS Executive or CS professional program.
-Students must complete their training with the companies which are registered with the Company Secretary in Practice or the ICSI Institute. | 15 months |
+Professional or Management Training | Candidates can pursue this course after completing the CS Executive or CS professional program.
+Students must complete their training with companies registered with the Company Secretary in Practice or the ICSI Institute. | 15 months |

-Practical Training | Candidates can only pursue this training course, only if they have completed the cs professional program.
+Practical Training | Candidates can only pursue this training course if they have completed the cs professional program.
 Also, they are eligible to do this training only if they are exempted from undergoing the 12 months of training under the 1982 companies secretaries regulation. | 3 months |

 Eligibility:

-- The up comer who wishes to seek after CS after graduation should finish just two levels: Executive Program and Professional Program.
+- The upcomer who wishes to seek after CS after graduation should finish just two levels: Executive Program and Professional Program.

 Organization Secretary Courses & Subjects: